ConfederacyOfGaia/Gaia/players-guide.md

 ***Ability Score Increase.*** One ASI must go into Charisma, and the other two can go wherever the player wants.

-***Backgrounds.*** Common backgrounds include Artistan, Craftsperson, Artist, Entertainer, Merchant, Scholar, Teacher, Woodsman.
+***Backgrounds.*** Common backgrounds include Artisan, Craftsperson, Artist, Entertainer, Merchant, Scholar, Teacher, Woodsman.

 ***Bonus Proficiencies.*** You are proficient with one musical instrument of your choice.

 ***Languages.*** You can speak, read, and write both Eshen (including Vaneshen) and Zephyran.

-\page

 #### Gaian